staticbackendhq/core/README.md

 ## Examples

-If you'd like to see specifics examples please let us know via the [Discussions](https://github.com/staticbackendhq/core/discussions) tab.
+If you'd like to see specific examples please let us know via the [Discussions](https://github.com/staticbackendhq/core/discussions) tab.

 Here's the examples we have created so far: